benber86/polygon_grant_Q3_2024/README.md

 2. Contract Bloat: Other compilers often produce contracts with bloated bytecode and gas costs that are higher than they should be.
 Thanks to a highly optimized backend, Vyper already consistently produces binaries 50% smaller than Solidity, with significantly lower gas consumption (https://blog.chain.link/solidity-vs-vyper/, https://github.com/z80dev/gascomps, https://github.com/benber86/vyper_bytecode) and we will continue to improve this headstart.

-3. Language Diversity: Most EVM smart contracts are written in Solidity which is a strong centralization vector and security risk.
+3. Language Centralization: Most EVM smart contracts are written in Solidity which is a strong centralization vector and security risk.
 Vyper is currently the only real alternative

 4. Developer Onboarding: Vyper's pythonic syntax makes it easy to onboard new developers to web3, as Python is now the most popular programming language (Stack Overflow survey 2024, https://survey.stackoverflow.co/2024/).
 A recent Twitter poll with 164 participants showed that a majority of developers would pick Vyper and Ape over Solidity and Foundry to start a new project (https://x.com/0xKoga/status/1805524364948893756).